The Benefits of Creatine Supplements for Women

 Now we understand what creatine is, we can explore what exactly it does.
-The energy supplied to rephosphorylate ADP (adenosine diphosphate) to ATP (adenosine triphosphate) during and after high intensity exercise comes from PCr (phosphocreatine).
-Increased concentrations of creatine will increase the availability of PCr, allowing the body to resynthesize ATP at an accelerated rate and ultimately improve performance during high intensity exercise.
-The improved performances during exercises through creatine supplementation can lead to greater training adaptations due to an enhanced quality and volume of work performed.
+The energy supplied to rephosphorylate ADP (adenosine diphosphate) to ATP (adenosine triphosphate) during and after high-intensity exercise comes from PCr (phosphocreatine).
+Increased concentrations of creatine will increase the availability of PCr, allowing the body to resynthesize ATP at an accelerated rate and ultimately improve performance during high-intensity exercise.
+The improved performances during exercises through creatine supplementation can lead to greater training adaptations due to enhanced quality and volume of work performed.

 Why should women use creatine?

 Although there are differences between the male and female anatomy, our muscles and our energy systems work the same.
 If creatine supplementation can increase performance at high intensities for men, then it will naturally do the same for women.
 Research suggests that females supplementing with creatine can significantly increase strength in as little as five weeks.
-Therefore any female that is serious about strength training or participating in a sport that requires bouts of high intensity work, should use creatine to aid performance, recovery and exercise adaptations.
+Therefore any female that is serious about strength training or participating in a sport that requires bouts of high-intensity work, could consider using creatine to aid performance, recovery and exercise adaptations.

 In terms of excessive weight gain/muscle gain, this will not occur in women using creatine.
 Firstly, women do not build muscle at the same rate as men due to lower levels of testosterone.
 Secondly provided creatine dosage is appropriate (i.e. 3 g/dl – grams per decilitre) and not excessive, water retention will not be an issue.